Children's Minister claims racial sensitivity kept child sex grooming 'under radar'

 Mr Loughton made the comments in an interview for the BBC Politics Show in Yorkshire and Lincolnshire, which has been investigating claims that girls as young as 12 have been targeted by organised gangs.

 Tim Loughton told me: "In many cases we are dealing with some closed communities.
-Closed in terms of things being able to go on under the radar and away from the public glare."'Not an excuse'
+Closed in terms of things being able to go on under the radar and away from the public glare."

 Mr Loughton acknowledged that child grooming was not a problem exclusively associated with one particular community, but added: "I think that political correctness and racial sensitivities have in the past been an issue.